The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 The Persian breed is fluffy, cuddly, and very calm.

-They will enjoy the few toys they have along with the affection of their owner.
+Persians will enjoy the toys they have, the affection of their owner, and a comfy place to sleep.

 Disadvantages of Cats as Resident Pets

-The unpredictability of cats can create problems like a fall hazard, damaging equipment, scratching, and biting.
+The unpredictability of cats can create problems like a fall hazard, damaged equipment, scratching, and biting.

-There’s also an added level of care needed, like cleaning litter boxes and providing areas for climbing and hiding, which may not be available in many nursing homes.
+There’s also an added level of care needed, like cleaning litter boxes and providing areas for climbing and hiding, which may not be available in some spaces.

 Visitation Therapy with Cats and Dogs

-If your nursing home doesn’t allow personal pets for residents, visitation therapy is always encouraged.
+If your nursing home doesn’t allow personal pets, visitation therapy is always encouraged.
+Some organizations may even offer animal visitation at no charge to you.

-Bringing trained therapy dogs and cats to your facility is a proven way to give residents mental and physical benefits, with fewer safety concerns.
+Trained therapy dogs and cats have proven to give residents mental and physical benefits with fewer safety concerns.

-And in memory care units, pet visitation is an excellent form of sensory therapy for Dementia patients.
+In memory care units, for example, pet visitation is an excellent form of sensory therapy for Dementia patients.

-Visitation therapy also provides the benefits of a pet companion, without needing constant care for the animal.
+Visitation therapy also provides the benefits of a pet, without needing constant care for the animal.
+We recommend these sessions relatively often as they bring so much joy to those in long-term care.

-Read this article by the Nursing Home Law News for tips to ensure these sessions are safe, clean, and healthy for all your residents.
+Here’s an article by the Nursing Home Law News for tips to ensure these sessions are safe, clean, and healthy for each resident.

 Fish as Companions

-When personal pets aren’t allowed and the care of dogs and cats is too much to handle, you can look to fish as another companion.
+If you feel the cons outweigh the pros of dogs and cats, you can look to fish as another companion.

 - Lower blood pressure